Your Nails Help Diagnose Nutrient Deficiencies

 A shift towards white-colored nails may be more than just an aesthetic change.
 It often points towards protein deficiency or low calcium levels - nutrients critical for maintaining nail strength, growth, and overall health.
 What steps can be taken to address this issue?

-In addition to proteins; green leafy vegetables are excellent sources of calcium which should also be included regularly in meals.
-However if despite dietary modifications there's no improvement over time then it might indicate some other underlying condition necessitating medical consultation.
+In addition to proteins, green leafy vegetables are excellent sources of calcium, which should also be included regularly in meals.

 Understanding Low Oxygen Levels and Jaundice

-1. Cyanosis occurs when insufficiently oxygenated blood reaches peripheral tissues causing them to turn blue.
+1. Cyanosis occurs when insufficiently oxygenated blood reaches peripheral tissues, causing them to turn blue.

 When Nail Shape Tells a Story